plaethos09/Devops_notes/kubectl_commands.md

 9. View the pod's YAML definition:
    - `kubectl get pod [pod-name] -o yaml`: Display the YAML definition of a specific pod.

-Please note that the commands mentioned above are based on the state of Kubernetes and `kubectl` up to September 2021.
-Since Kubernetes is a rapidly evolving project, there may be additional commands or changes introduced in newer versions.
-For the most up-to-date information and additional options, you can always refer to the official Kubernetes documentation or use `kubectl --help` to get the latest command details.